hipay/hipay-docs/platform-hipay-fullservice/api-gateway/1-intro.md

-#HiPay FullService - Gateway API
+#HiPay Fullservice - Gateway API

 #About this Guide